BillyArshad/Lytham_History_PP1/README.md

 ### **User Stories:**
 ​
-User stories are more what the user wants from the site in terms of features and presentation ​
-* As a user, I want to see the subject matter of the page.
-* As a user, I want to navigate the page to find what I require quickly and easily.
+* I want to navigate the pages in the Lytham history website
-* As a user, I want to learn more about what the business offers
+* I want to learn more about Lytham before I come here in Lytham
-* As a user, I want to reach out and contact the business ​
+* I want to contact the local for more information about Lytham.
+​
 ### **Site Aims:**
 ​
-This is optional but offers the insight into what the aim of the project are ​
-* To inform the user on opening times
-* To inform the user about what we offer when they are here
-* To offer the user an oppertunity to get in contact
+My website is aimed to persuade the travellers who hasn't been visited to Lytham before.
+Because they're usually going to Lakes District which is the most popular mountain in the UK.
+I hope they will come here in Lytham through my website.
 ​
 ​
 ### **Wireframes:**
 ​
-These are optional if you have any drawings or diagrams about how the site is intended to look include them here ​
+I have created my wireframes from the software called Balsamiq Wireframes.
+It can be found in the 'docs' folder.
+​
 ### **Color Scheme:**
 ​
-Here discuss about the colours you have chosen for the design and the reasoning behind it, make sure to include hash values as well!
+I have decided to choose colours for my home page design:

+#eaded2f7
+#antiquewhite
+#3a3a3a
+#252525

+for the footer icons:

+#royalblue

+For the contact form design:

+#010577
+#white
+#4169e1
+#bab3cd
+#ccc

+For the history page design:

+#040202
+rgba(255, 255, 255, 0.6)
 ​
-For the page we decided on a black (#000) and red theme (#a red hash i can't remember one) to hark back to the designs of the Sega megadrive which is symbolic of the retro gaming scene blah blah bull shit goes here
-​
 ## **Typography**
 ​
-Here is a chance to discuss the fonts used and again why, doesn't need to be crazy detail ​
-* Throughout the page, there are three fonts used:
+* There are three fonts I have used:
-  * Oswald - For the title to give it a strong presence.
-  * DM sans - For all other headings including the navbar.
-  * Open sans - for all content text.
+  * Edu SA
+  * Oswald
+  * Lato
 ​
-* DM and Open sans were both selected to complement each other and because they have a soft appearance which I thought best suited to the site
-* All fonts were sourced from Google fonts, as stated in the credits.
+* All fonts were sourced from Google fonts in the Credits section.
 ​
 ## **Current Features Common to all pages**
 ​
 #### *Navigation Bar:*

-This is an example of the features section, your going to talk about each section of the page and what it offers for the navbar for example
+* I gave the user links to each section of the Home, History and Contact pages.
+* There are each option that are presented to the user to make it reable.
+* On the mobile screens, there are pictures of lytham windmill, lytham library and lytham people to make sure mobile sures have no problem reading my history page.
 ​
-* The user is given links to each section of the page
-* Each option is presented in a way that is always obvious and reable
-* on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience ​
 #### *features
 ​
-* This is where you will place all of your features think about each section of the page include a screenshot and a few bullet points on how it's presented and why
+* Home-Page: I have added my personal image to the home page to introduce myself as a local resident in Lytham for over 20 years.
+* History-Page: I have put 4 different images in the history page to introduce them about the history of Lytham.
+* Contact-Form: I have included the contact form to allow users to contact me.
 ​
 ## **Future-Enhancements**
 ​